switchboard-xyz/switchboard/cli/README.md

 ## Install

-Run the following command to install the `sbv2` binary in your $PATH.
+Run the following command to install the `sb` binary in your $PATH.

 ```bash npm2yarn
 npm install -g @switchboard-xyz/cli